-- a) The historic character of the town is retained and protected; - b) Services and facilities support the local residents and those in surrounding rural communities; - c) New residential development is targeted at meeting the needs of the local community through provision of dwellings targeted at the ageing population and enabling local residents to stay within the area; - d) The sensitive environment surrounding the town is not detrimentally impacted; - e) Its role as a tourist centre and resort, offering a range of accommodation is maintained; and - f) The flood risk is minimised and coastal defences are effectively managed.
+- a) The historic character of the town is retained, protected and enhanced; - b) Services and facilities support the local residents and those in surrounding rural communities; - c) New residential development is targeted at meeting the needs of the local community through provision to meet the needs of the ageing population and enabling local residents to stay within the area; - d) The sensitive environment surrounding the town is not detrimentally impacted; - e) Its role as a tourist centre and resort, offering a range of accommodation is maintained; and - f) The flood risk is minimised and coastal defences are effectively managed.

-The Garret Era Area defined on the Policies Map has a unique and distinctive townscape character which is important to retain.
+The Garrett Era Area defined on the Policies Map has a unique and distinctive townscape character which is important to retain.
 Proposals to substantially enlarge existing properties or sub-divide existing plots will not be supported where they would: